Pelvic Floor Rehab

 Do you experience pain with intimacy?

-There are millions of women suffering in silence with pelvic pain disorders; pain that limits their daily activities and quality of life.
 Pelvic pain disorders can affect women (and men) in different ways.
 It can limit a person’s ability to be intimate with their partner, wear tight clothing, or even sit for long periods of time.
 Pain can also cause problems with urination and bowel movements.

 Do you struggle with constipation?